GNOME/gnome-backgrounds/README.md

 #### Sharpness

 Many photographic sources look great as a thumbnail or scaled down, but at 1:1 aren't 100% sharp.
-While it may not present itself as a problem on an average laptop screen, the wallpaper has to work at super wide screens where it's cropped to fit and is presented at 1:1 in many cases.
+While it may not present itself as a problem on an average laptop screen, the wallpaper has to work on super wide screens where it's cropped to fit and is presented at 1:1 or even scaled up in some cases.
 Many otherwise suitable background images just fall short when observed at the nominal pixel view.
+Chromatic aberation and noise is also something that becomes apparent as you approach 1:1.

 ![Bad Scaling](badscaling.jpg)